im2fast4u/im2fast4u.github.io/_posts/2025-11-24-post-gravitational-potential-energy.md

 date: 2025-11-24
 ---

 In the last blog post we talked about what energy is, and now we will go into a form of energy called gravitational potential energy.
 We will also go through some real life examples on where you can use this form of energy.
+Hopefully, after this you will know what gravitaional potential energy is and how to use it in real life.
+Now let's get into what this energy really is.

 ## What Is Gravitational Potential Energy?
 Gravitational potential energy is the stored energy in an object based on the positition in a gravitational field and how high or heavy it is.
 For example, a pencil on a table has more potential energy than one on the ground.
 Or a flying plane has more potential energy than a race car on the road.
 An example of gravitaional potential energy turning into kinetic energy would be when a kid sitting down goes down a slide.
 The kid is up at the top - that's the potential energy.
 When the kid slides down, the potential energy turns into kinetic energy.